Description and Objectives

 - Evidence of care in preparation for written, oral, and performance assignments

 - Maintenance of the source binder, which will contain all assignments and class notes as well

 Assignments include but are not limited to:

 - In-class seminar discussions

-- Class readings of dramatic literature
+- In-class readings of dramatic literature

-- Monologue performance
+- Monologue performances